Kanimozhi612/portfolio-simple-website/README.md

 # Portfolio Website | [Kanimozhi]

+Welcome to my portfolio website!
 This is my personal portfolio website showcasing my skills and experience as a **Junior Web Developer**.
 The website consists of two pages:

 - **Home:** Overview of my skills and projects.
 - **Contact:** Ways to get in touch with me.